Self-Supervised Multimodal Learning: A Survey: Applications

 \subsection{Healthcare}

 Clinicians often rely on information from multiple sources and modalities in diagnosis, prognosis, and treatment planning.
 Representation learning on diverse data is thus important for accurate diagnoses and effective patient care.
-Medical imaging is widely used for automatic diagnosis, and various methods have been proposed to improve downstream diagnosis with imaging and other modalities. {For example, ConVIRT \cite{zhang2020ConVIRT} and GLoRIA \cite{Huang2021GLoRIAAM} (with fine-grained alignment) adopt contrastive learning to learn representation from medical imaging and medical reports.} {CheXzero \cite{Tiu2022ExpertlevelDO} employs a CLIP-style approach using chest X-rays and corresponding reports, allowing for zero-shot classification of unseen pathologies.
-MEDCLIP \cite{Wang2022MedCLIPCL} decouples images and text, enabling low-cost utilization of readily available image-only and text-only training data.} Additionally, ContIG \cite{taleb2022contig} aligns retinal images and multiple genetic modalities in the representation space with a contrastive loss.
+Medical imaging is widely used for automatic diagnosis, and various methods have been proposed to improve downstream diagnosis with imaging and other modalities.
+For example, ConVIRT \cite{zhang2020ConVIRT}, GLoRIA~\cite{Huang2021GLoRIAAM}, and CheXzero~\cite{Tiu2022ExpertlevelDO} adopt contrastive learning for medical imaging and medical reports.
+MEDCLIP \cite{Wang2022MedCLIPCL} decouples images and text, utilizing readily available image-only and text-only training data.
+ContIG \cite{taleb2022contig} aligns retinal images and genetic modalities with a contrastive loss.
 CoMIR \cite{pielawski2020comir} enables registration with a contrastive loss by enforcing rotational equivariance.